zukon/AutoBouquetsMaker/AutoBouquetsMaker/custom/README.txt

 	</deletes>
 </custommix>

 The "insert" lines are what do the work but all the tags must be present.
-The "insert" line has 3 attributes, "provider", "source", and "target". "provider" is the key of provider from which the channel is being imported.
-See below for a list of provider keys. "source" is the channel number being imported.
-And "target" is the slot in the Sky UK bouquet into which that channel will be inserted.
+The "insert" line has 3 attributes, "provider", "source", and "target".

+"provider" is the key of provider from which the channel is being imported.
+See below for a list of provider keys.
+"source" is the channel number being imported.
+"target" is the slot in the Sky UK bouquet into which that channel will be inserted.

 Each channel that is to be moved requires an "insert" line.

 "Delete" lines allow you to remove individual channels from the provider you are customising.
 Just set "target" to the number of the channel you want to remove and it will disappear on the next scan.

 ----------------------------------------------------------------------------------------------